Plants and animals

 Experiences in the natural environment can ignite a sense of awe and wonder, and a child’s desire to learn more about the world.

 Understanding and appreciating the natural world is important for developing a caring, empathetic and respectful connection to our environment.

-NRM Education offers a range of resources to for educators to encourage students to engage with the natural world.
+NRM Education offers a range of resources for educators to encourage students' engagement with the natural world.
 Many of them are based upon the previous Waterwatch program.